mayuanyang/helloaurelia/README.md

 # helloaurelia
 This project is to pratise how to use Aurelia.
 I have been doing Angularjs, Angular 2 and ReactJS, and i think Aurelia is a awesome.

+## Demo
+The demo for this project has now deployed to my github page, [click here to have a look](https://mayuanyang.github.io)

 ## Scope
 A real world application usually has a frontend, a backend api with database to feed the content and authentication.
 This project will focus on these 3 big categories as well as their sub categories.